kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret.md

 ### Synopsis

 Create a secret.
-Note that for TLS, OAuth and ApiKey secrets, glooctl adds the annotation `resource_kind: '*v1.Secret'` so that Gloo can find the secret.
+Note that for TLS, OAuth and ApiKey secrets, glooctl adds the annotation `resource_kind: '*v1.Secret'` so that Gloo Edge can find the secret.

 ```
 glooctl create secret [flags]